Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 31,035 people, 12,482 houses or apartments, and a median cost of homes of $166,878, Myrtle Beach real estate and house prices are near the national average for all cities and towns.
+With 32,240 people, 12,968 houses or apartments, and a median cost of homes of $187,610, Myrtle Beach real estate prices are well above average cost compared to national prices.

-Large apartment complexes or high rise apartments are the single most common housing type in Myrtle Beach, accounting for 48.56% of the city's housing units.
-Other types of housing that are prevalent in Myrtle Beach include single-family detached homes ( 30.44%), duplexes, homes converted to apartments or other small apartment buildings ( 8.89%), and a few row houses and other attached homes ( 8.33%).
-This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.
+Large apartment complexes or high rise apartments are the single most common housing type in Myrtle Beach, accounting for 48.32% of the city's housing units.
+Other types of housing that are prevalent in Myrtle Beach include single-family detached homes ( 30.49%), row houses and other attached homes ( 8.99%), and a few duplexes, homes converted to apartments or other small apartment buildings ( 8.64%).
+Cities that are predominantly high-density buildings are relatively uncommon in the US.
+Because of the density, these types of cities are often walkable and compact, and often have a lively downtown.

 People in Myrtle Beach primarily live in small (one, two or no bedroom) units, chiefly found in large apartment complexes or high rise apartments.
 Myrtle Beach has a mixture of owner-occupied and renter-occupied housing.

-Relative to South Carolina, our data show that Myrtle Beach's latest annual appreciation rate is lower than 50% of the other cities and towns in South Carolina.
+Relative to South Carolina, our data show that Myrtle Beach's latest annual appreciation rate is higher than 80% of the other cities and towns in South Carolina.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Myrtle Beach differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Myrtle Beach - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Myrtle Beach real estate investment or home purchase decisions.